 Brands Are Living Beings

 Your car smiles at you.
 Your phone finishes your sentences.
 Your watch cheers when you move.
 We’re surrounded by tech brands pretending to be people and we love them for it.
-The more human our machines become, the more humanly we behave with them.
+This behaviour isn’t a coincidence.
+It’s a psychological design, an old marketing trick: brand anthropomorphism, the art of making companies feel human.

-Brands are living beings.
-The difference between brands people use and brands people love lies in a single phenomenon: brand anthropomorphism, the art of making companies feel human.
 Brand anthropomorphism transforms products into personalities.
+The more human our machines become, the more humanly we behave with them.
 When we say, “My Fitbit nags me,” or “Alexa understands me,” we’re not being cute, we’re confessing attachment.

-This anthropomorphism isn’t accidental.
-It’s engineered, through visual cues, verbal patterns, gender assignments, and first-person communication.
+Anthropomorphism is engineered by marketers, through visual cues, verbal patterns, gender assignments, and first-person communication.
 It’s deliberate.
 It’s strategic.
 And it’s the secret weapon behind artificial intelligence’s conquest of the mainstream.

+Fast-forward to 2022: OpenAI’s first GPT model remained largely unnoticed for ten months.
+The breakthrough came not from algorithmic leaps but from packaging the technology in a conversational, human-like interface.
 Now, AI as a category enjoys anthropomorphic advantages by default, the very name suggests human-like intelligence.
-And as the market matures, we’re about to witness a new kind of tech brand war: not over features or speed, but over personality compatibility.
-These battles will hinge less on technical merit and more on consumer–brand relationships.
+And as the market matures, we’re about to witness a new kind of tech brand war: not over technical features or server speed, but over personality compatibility.
+These battles will hinge less on technical merit and more on the product’s ability to build human-like relationship.

 AI markets are racing through that same evolution.
 As capabilities converge and commoditize, positioning becomes the real differentiator, and positioning, ultimately, depends on mastering the psychology of relationships.